Ulf Olsson

-Ulf Olsson (19 December 1951 – 10 January 2010), also known as Helénmannen (lit. 'the Helén man') was a Swedish murderer.
+Ulf Håkan Olsson (19 December 1951 – 10 January 2010), also known as Helénmannen (lit. 'the Helén man') was a Swedish murderer.
 He was convicted for the murders of 10-year-old Helén Nilsson and 26-year-old Jannica Ekblad in 1989.
 Found after a DNA test in 2004 (a test series including 28 other men), Olsson was convicted and sentenced to psychiatric care in 2005.
 Although he was first brought to the attention of the police in 2002, he had been in contact with two different police officers through anonymous letters and phone calls since only a couple of months after the murders.
 The investigation is the second-largest in Swedish history, only surpassed by the investigation of the 1986 assassination of Swedish prime minister Olof Palme.

+Early life

+Olsson was born on 19 December 1951 in Höör, Malmöhus County, Sweden.

 Murders

 Helén Nilsson

 10-year-old Helén Nilsson was abducted on the night of 20 March 1989, and she was found murdered six days later.
 She had been alive for several days after the abduction and had been raped and assaulted.
 A number of leads were followed over the years but Olsson was not a person of interest to the police until 2002.
 A police investigator involved with a re-opening of the case was informed of a man (Olsson) who had been suspected by the locals around the time of the murder.
 The police were informed and in 2004 he was one of 29 men who were asked for a voluntary DNA sample.
 The test result indicated that Olsson was the murderer with an error probability of one in 43 million.